 People’s transportation preferences are currently shifting to more environmentally friendly ones (check out this Statista forecast on car sharing, this PwC report on shared mobility, and this WEForum article on new bike-sharing trends boosted by the coronavirus outbreak).
 Therefore, businesses, companies, and public institutions have to find solutions which comply with their audience requirements.
 MaaS, the floor is yours!

 “Mobility as a Service (MaaS) is the integration of various forms of transport services into a single mobility service accessible on demand.”

-As noted by the MaaS Alliance, Mobility as a Service, also known as MaaS, is a consumer-centric model for people transportation, and it can take various forms, depending on its end-goal.
+As noted by the MaaS Alliance, Mobility as a Service, also known as MaaS, is a consumer-centric model for people transportation, and it can take various forms, depending on its end goal.
 For example, public institutions can use MaaS solutions to provide a better travel experience for its citizens regarding public transportation.
 Corporate fleets can improve the efficiency of their employees, maximize the flexibility of their assets, and reduce costs.
-Transport tech companies can optimize their routes or improve their on-demand services as a MaaS solution allows them to have better communication with the end-user.
+Transport tech companies can optimize their routes or improve their on-demand services.
+This happens becasue the MaaS solution allows them to have better communication with the end-user.

 We pointed out that MaaS solutions aim to make public or private transportation more effective, simple, and convenient through end-to-end digital solutions.
 But how do they do that?
 They take into consideration the stages of a commuter’s journey, from planning to booking, payments, events that might appear, and so on.
 They develop a user-friendly platform that integrates solutions to the above-mentioned phases and come to the rescue.
 Sounds pretty simple, right?
 Don’t get fooled.
 Behind it is a complex infrastructure that requires advanced technology and cooperation between all the sides involved, whether we talk about B2B or B2C.